runekaagaard/snowscript/README.rst

 Arrays
 ======

-Array are defined inside square brackets "[]".
-Items are separated by ",".
+Array are defined and accessed using square brackets "[]".
+Items are separated by "," or a new line.

 Keys are stringy when using "=" as a separator, and interpreted when using ":".

 snowscript::

-    pianists = ["McCoy Tyner", "Fred Hersch", "Bill Evans"] name = "Heroes"
+    pianists = ["McCoy Tyner", "Fred Hersch", "Bill Evans"]

+    name = "Heroes"
     series = [
         name:
             genre = "Science Fiction"
-            creator: "Tim Kring"
+            creator = "Tim Kring"
             seasons = 4
-        Game Of Thrones =
+        "Game Of Thrones":
             genre = "Medieval fantasy"
             creator = "David Benioff"
             seasons = 2